 2019 Peer Forum

-The Community Development Bankers Association (CDBA) was honored to host over 99 representatives of 52 CDFI banks at our largest Peer Forum yet.
-The CDBA Peer Forum is one of the CDFI banking industry's most important opportunities for networking, sharing best practices and supporting peer learning.
-This year's event, held June 3-June 5 at the Washington Plaza Hotel in Washington, D.C., encapsulated everything community development bankers love about the Peer Forum.
+The Community Development Bankers Association (CDBA) was honored to host 99 representatives of 52 CDFI banks at our largest Peer Forum yet.
+The CDBA Peer Forum is one of the CDFI banking industry's most important opportunities for networking, sharing best practices, and supporting peer learning.
+This year's event, held June 3rd - June 5th at the Washington Plaza Hotel in Washington, D.C., encapsulated everything community development bankers love about the Peer Forum.

 The Peer Forum gives community development bankers a unique opportunity to hear directly from top regulators and agency officials.
 This year we welcomed featured speakers The Honorable Terri Sewell, US House of Representatives; Jelena McWilliams, Chairman, Federal Deposit Insurance Corporation; Joseph Otting, Comptroller, Office of the Comptroller of the Currency; Eugene Ludwig, CEO, Promontory Financial Group; Patrick Hanlon of Thinktopia; and Jodie Harris, Director of the CDFI Fund.

 Our panels demonstrate the diversity, impact and innovation of the community development banking sector.
 Peer Forum panels are comprised of community development bankers and industry experts who share the keys to their success with the goal of improving the sector as a whole.